 You will experience diamonds like never before.
-Learn about the diamond industry, the history of diamonds and diamonds in South Africa.
+Learn about the diamond industry, the history of diamonds, and diamonds in South Africa.
 You are taken on an intimate tour and provided with a valuable learning experience when visiting this diamond museum.
-Expect to see mining gear, famous diamond replicas, historical artefacts, specimens of natural kimberlite and much more.
-You will also have the chance to see how diamond jewellery is manufactured to the final product.
+Expect to see mining gear, famous diamond replicas, historical artefacts, specimens of natural kimberlite, and much more.
+You will also have the chance to see how diamond jewelry is manufactured to the final product.

 The museum is a non-profit organisation focused on creating a new appreciation for diamonds and the diamond industry.
 It is a gift from Shimansky to the public.
 Be sure to pop in for a tour when you are visiting the museums at the V&A Waterfront in Cape Town.
 This is another “must” for your agenda.
 To avoid disappointment, book well in advance.

 One of the best things to come out of the re-development of Green Point Common for the 2010 World Cup, is this park and biodiversity garden.
 Streams fed by Table Mountain’s springs and rivers water the park, which has three imaginatively designed areas – People & Plants, Wetlands, and Discovering Biodiversity – that, along with educational information boards, act as the best kind of outdoor museum.